SAP Center at San Jose

 San Jose Sharks luxury suites can be booked here today!

 Southern California’s professional hockey team based out of San Jose has been lighting the lamp in NHL arenas around North America since 1991.
 The Sharks have come a long way since their humble beginnings, struggling for each win and to put fans in the seats.
-They have put up a winning record for the last 14 straight seasons and made the playoffs 20 times in their 26 seasons in the league.
+They have put up a winning record for the last 15 straight seasons and made the playoffs 21 times in their 27 seasons in the league.
 However, despite all of their success, they have only managed one postseason run deep enough to reach the final round, losing to the Pittsburgh Penguins in six games following the 2015-2016 season.
-In the next two seasons to follow, the Sharks have yet to reach further than the second round, but expect them to come roaring after the 2018-2019 season with a renewed tenacity that will have opponents afraid to go back onto the ice.
+In the next two seasons to follow, the Sharks could not get beyond the second round, they staged another major run after the 2018-2019 season.

 Taking a number of players from the Minnesota North Stars (in a deal with their ownership) and filling in the rest of the roster from the expansion draft, the San Jose Sharks started play in the fall of 1991.
 Their first ever draft pick, Pat Falloon, led the team in scoring but they managed only 17 wins.
 Dropping to 11 wins in their second season, the Sharks were not off to a good start.
 In fact, it would not be until the 1999-2000 season that they would post their first winning record.